ozgrozer/ai-renamer/readme.md

 ## LM Studio Usage

-You need to set the provider as `lm-studio` and it will auto-select the loaded model in LM Studio.
+To use LM Studio, set the provider as `lm-studio`.
+It will automatically select the loaded model in LM Studio:

 ```bash
 npx ai-renamer /path --provider=lm-studio